shakacode/react_on_rails/README.md

 `server_render_js(js_expression, options = {})`

 + js_expression, like 2 + 3, and not a block of js code.
 If you have more than one line that needs to be executed, wrap it in an [IIFE](https://en.wikipedia.org/wiki/Immediately-invoked_function_expression).
 JS exceptions will be caught and console messages handled properly
-+ Currently the only option you may pass is `replay_console` (boolean)
++ Currently, the only option you may pass is `replay_console` (boolean)

 This is a helper method that takes any JavaScript expression and returns the output from evaluating it.
 If you have more than one line that needs to be executed, wrap it in an IIFE.
 JS exceptions will be caught and console messages handled properly.

 ## Multiple React Components on a Page with One Store
 You may wish to have 2 React components share the same the Redux store.
 For example, if your navbar is a React component, you may want it to use the same store as your component in the main area of the page.
 You may even want multiple React components in the main area, which allows for greater modularity.
 In addition, you may want this to work with Turbolinks to minimize reloading the JavaScript.
-A good example of this would be something like an a notifications counter in a header.
-As each notifications is read in the body of the page, you would like to update the header.
+A good example of this would be something like a notifications counter in a header.
+As each notification is read in the body of the page, you would like to update the header.
 If both the header and body share the same Redux store, then this is trivial.
 Otherwise, we have to rely on other solutions, such as the header polling the server to see how many unread notifications exist.

-Suppose the Redux store is called `appStore`, and you have 3 React components that each need to connect to a store: `NavbarApp`, `CommentsApp`, and `BlogsApp`.
+Suppose the Redux store is called `appStore`, and you have 3 React components that each needs to connect to a store: `NavbarApp`, `CommentsApp`, and `BlogsApp`.
 I named them with `App` to indicate that they are the registered components.

 You will need to make a function that can create the store you will be using for all components and register it via the `registerStore` method.
 Note, this is a **storeCreator**, meaning that it is a function that takes (props, location) and returns a store: